This is a large website with many hidden treasures waiting to be dug up!

 Q: Do you have weekends available for Jack's Discounted B&B Deals?

 A: Yes, but they are limited to the off season and any date where there is no wedding on.
 Ideally B&B discount Deals should be taken mid-week, Sunday to Thursday, but they can apply to weekends also - see available weekends.
-You can also check availability here, on our Brecon Beacons Hotels site.

 Q: How do I book?